GloriaGio/vqa-stm32mp2/README.md

 - `MFB_Attention(...)`: Keras implementation of the modified **MFB + Attention** model.
 - `MFB_CoAttention(...)`: Keras implementation of the modified **MFB + CoAttention** model.

-Each function returns a fully built **Keras model** (`tf.keras.Model`), with layers and parameters defined according to the provided configuration.
-While the theoretical section provides a high-level block diagram of the architectures, these functions show the **exact Keras implementation** of each model.
+Each function returns a complete **Keras model** (`tf.keras.Model`), with layers and parameters defined based on the provided configuration.
+These functions show the **exact Keras implementation** of each model.

 ```bash
 from models.vqa_models import MFB_Attention